brianspiering/quotes_from_others/README.md

 "The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time."
 — Tom Cargill

-"Smart data structures and dumb code work a lot better than the other way around."
-— Eric S. Raymond, The Cathedral and The Bazaar

-"Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships."
-— Linus Torvalds

 "2% of what we do is interesting.
 98% is sort, select, sum."